omnideconv/immunedeconv/README.md

 ## Citation
 If you use this package, please cite

-Sturm, G. and Aneichyk, T. "Benchmarking methods for estimating immune cell abundance from bulk RNA-sequencing data", *manuscript in preparation*
+Sturm, G., Finotello F. et al. "A quantitative comparison of cell-type deconvolution methods for immuno-oncology", *manuscript in preparation*